iJackUA/hanami-cookbook/pages/websockets.md

 ## Connect via JavaScript

 * [Install `actioncable` package via NPM](https://www.npmjs.com/package/actioncable) (or download as compiled file).
-* Connect to `ws://domain.com/ws?jwt_token=...` via `ActionCable.createConsumer` (`jwt_token` important only for this example, ot identify User, cookie could be used "transparently", read AnyCable docs about Headers pass)
+* Connect to `ws://domain.com/ws?jwt_token=...` via `ActionCable.createConsumer` (`jwt_token` important only for this example, to identify User, cookie could be used "transparently", read AnyCable docs about Headers pass)
-* All other operations are identical to ActionCable, with small differences that [covered by AnyCable docs](https://docs.anycable.io/#/ruby/compatibility)
+* All other operations are identical to ActionCable, with small differences that are [covered by AnyCable docs](https://docs.anycable.io/#/ruby/compatibility)

 ## AnyCable with Docker
 `.env`